strikergoutham/AutoC2/README.md

 3. uses meterpreter_reverse_http as payload and similar payloads such as meterpreter_reverse_https and meterpreter_reverse_tcp works as well. (requires modification to docker_delivery.rc file)

+This automated script is bulit over technique demonstrated by the author of following blog.
+All credits for technique/ detailed explanation of how this is built can be found here:

 These infrastructure can be setup and teardown in very limited time.